Migrate advanced hunting queries from Microsoft Defender for Endpoint

 If you edit a rule this way, you will be prompted for confirmation before such changes are applied.

-New alerts generated by custom detection rules in Microsoft 365 Defender are displayed in an alert page that provides the following information:
+New alerts generated by custom detection rules in Microsoft Defender XDR are displayed in an alert page that provides the following information:

 - Alert title and description